Which Whole Earth Farms Grain Free Recipes Get

-Even when you consider the protein-boosting effect of the dried potato, peas and alfalfa meal, this looks like the profile of a kibble containing a moderate amount of meat.
+Even when you consider the protein-boosting effect of the peas, canola meal, flaxseed and dried yeast, this looks like the profile of a recipe containing a moderate amount of meat.

-Whole Earth Farms Grain Free is a plant-based dry, dog food using a moderate amount of named meat meals as its main sources of animal protein, thus earning the brand 4 stars.
+Whole Earth Farms Grain Free is a dry dog food using a notable amount of named meat meals as its dominant source of animal protein, thus earning the brand 4.5 stars.

 Get free dog food recall alerts sent to you by email.
 Subscribe to The Advisor’s recall notification list.